opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 The distance function limits the result set to a geographical area defined by a circle.
 This circle must be defined by its center and a distance.

 - The center of the circle is expressed as a [geometry literal](#geometry-literal)).
-- The distance is numeric and can have a unit in:
+- The distance is numeric and can have an unit in:

   - miles (mi)
   - yards (yd)